deanwampler/JustEnoughScalaForSpark/README.md

 # JustEnoughScalaForSpark

-A tutorial on the most important features and idioms of Scala they you need to use Spark's Scala APIs.
+A tutorial on the most important features and idioms of Scala you need in order to use Spark's Scala APIs.

 Details are TODO.